rohan-r-kulkarni/wellington_anomaly_detection/README.md

   - `gen_datasets.py`: a caller file for functionalities in `data_generation.py`.
 - LSTM Model Artifacts (`./lstm_model`):
     - Contains Tensorflow/keras model saves, sessions, and artifacts for the deep learning models used.
+- `demo_2022.ipynb`: the 2022 demo notebook, kept for completeness.
 - Deprecated (`./deprecated`):
     - Contains deprecated but perhaps still useful code.